KIRSTEN-23/DeluxeBookings/README.md

 ### Project Description

-Deluxe Bookings is a premium e-commerce ecosystem designed to facilitate the buying and selling of luxury hospitality services.
+Deluxe Bookings is a premium e-commerce ecosystem designed to facilitate the buying and selling of luxury accommodation.

 ### Built With